Best Disney Plus shows - originals and returning favourites

 Disney's streaming service includes more than 7,500 television episodes

-Accordingly, new streaming service Disney+ is home to a range of small screen treats, everything from acclaimed Star Wars series The Mandalorian to the brand new Muppets show.
+While many fans will have been enticed to Disney+ for its fine selection of classic films (including animated favourites and franchise fare such as Marvel and Star Wars movies) it’s with it’s television shows that the streaming platform is hoping to keep subscribers coming back for more.

-As well as containing a full back catalogue of favourites, the service is constantly putting out new original new series, while subscribers are also promised a selection of Disney remakes, set to land on the service in coming months.
+The streamer is really making a push on the small screen front, with acclaimed Star Wars series The Mandalorian and a brand new Muppets show amongst the top picks so far – while a string of Marvel TV shows are also set to make their way to the catalogue in the not so distant future.

-Boasting 54.5 million subscribers worldwide and counting, Disney Plus has completely up-ended the on-demand market.
-Much of this is thanks to the combined power of networks including Pixar, National Geographic and Star Wars, with a string of Marvel TV shows coming to Disney+ as well.
+With more than 54.5 million subscribers worldwide and counting, Disney Plus has completely up-ended the on-demand market.
+Much of this is thanks to the combined power of networks including Pixar, National Geographic, Marvel and Star Wars.

 So, how much is Disney Plus?
 It will cost you either £5.99 per month or you can pay £59.99 for the full year and save just under £12 overall.